CeMOS-Mannheim/QCL_MIR_guided_MSI/README.md

 As an example, we want to segment the ISOM region of the kidney.

 10)	Perform feature or spectral band selection of IR data incl. pre-processing options.

-  e.
-Delete single wavenumber from list.
+    - e)	Delete single wavenumber from list.
-  f.
-Perform image processing.
+    - f)	Perform image processing.
 Here 2nd derivative of absorbance.
-  g.
-Select spectral features or bands.
+    - g)	Select spectral features or bands.
-  h.
-Change between different visualizations.
+    - h)	Change between different visualizations.
 11)	Obtain features or spectral bands of IR data.
 Optionally select smoothing via a Gaussian filter.
 Make sure the correct pixel size is set.
 12)	Perform image segmentation.
 Here: k-means clustering (k=5) on masked image.
 13)	Visualize  segmentation results and select ROI (left or right click on segments).